 While Jefferson and Berkeley counties did vote to come into the new state of West Virginia after the war, many in the region resented that vote, Bankhurst says, which culminated in a Supreme Court case Virginia v.
 West Virginia in 1871.
 Ultimately, six justices sided with West Virginia’s claims, and three voted against.

-“Virginia’s argument was those counties hadn’t been legitimately transferred to West Virginia control and therefore should be returned to the state of Virginia,” Bankhurst says.
+“Virginia’s argument was that those counties hadn’t been legitimately transferred to West Virginia control and therefore should be returned to the state of Virginia,” Bankhurst says.

 “Most residents of the two counties preferred that as an option, but the Supreme Court sided with the State of West Virginia, and Berkeley and Jefferson remained within the state of West Virginia despite what Virginia would have liked.”